 Altura sells their portable softbox in 6×5″, 9×7″, and 11×8″ sizes, and like the Neewer model, it’s capable of folding flat when not in use.
 Both models feature the same two-layer diffusion system and reflective interior.
 The Altura model is as versatile as its competitor, with an elastic velcro strap and mounting grips designed to hold snuggly on any speedlight.

 When everything is broken down, there are two primary differences.
 Firstly, Altura’s product is significantly more expensive per unit.
 However, it is a more durable, longer-lasting lighting solution.
 Rather than using glue to attach elements, Altura uses reinforced stitching.
-The heat of the light can melt and unstick adhesives over time, so this seemingly minor detail may make a big difference in the long run.
+The heat of the light can melt and unstick adhesives over time, so this seemingly minor detail may make a big difference eventually.

 5. Fotocreat Collapsible Strip Light Softbox